 The aroma of Star Apple is characterized by its sweet, fruity notes that are, like a blend of ripe apples and tropical fruits.
-Upon inhalation, one can detect a creamy richness that adds depth and warmth to the fragrance.
+Upon inhalation, one can detect a creamy richness that supports warmth to the fragrance.
 This inviting scent profile is both refreshing and comforting.

 Scent Evolution